sonnytron/thetimessearch/README.md

 * [ ] User can tap on the search result to display a full text of article
 * [ ] User can scroll down and open infinite results

+## Optional Stories

+* [ ] User can enter a search query in the action bar instead of using an EditText field.
+I forgot I implemented this.

 GIF created with [EZGif](http://ezgif.com/video-to-gif/db6e243d4a.mp4).

 ## Notes